marianalarab/Paralelism_ABAP_Class/README.md

 lcl_parallel_job_dao -> Is the local implementation of the DAO class that simulates de access to the database lcl_parallel_job_test_class -> Is the Unit Test Class

-Other elements that needs to be created for this solution:
+<b>Other elements that needs to be created for this solution:</b>
+ZPARALLEL_CONTROL -> table where the parameters of the parallelism such as how many job can be executed at the same time and the package size.
+For example.